 The Thai island of Koh Lanta holds a very special place in both mine and Craig’s hearts, as it was the relaxing leg our our honeymoon nearly 14 years ago, we went there after spending 3 weeks touring Vietnam from South to North.
 We were looking forward to a nice relaxing beach break and that’s exactly what we got.
 A beautiful, quiet island that was way behind other more touristy islands in Thailand particularly as it was only accessible by boat.
 We already knew where to stay in Koh Lanta, Crown Lanta ticks all our boxes.

 We had always wanted to return to Koh Lanta and we made it a priority on our recent trip to Asia.
 Many things have changed, it now has a Koh Lanta ferry for vehicles and the two islands are connected by a bridge.
+You could easily hire a vehicle in Thailand and drive around Koh Lanta yourself.
 There is quite a bit of construction going on there and a number of new resorts have been built.
 This may have been because Koh Lanta was badly affected by the 2004 tsunami that devastated many parts of Asia but I’m still happy to report that even though tourist numbers have increased it’s still not over run like some other islands in Thailand and elsewhere in Asia.
 Make sure you get out and do some snorkelling, we took the kids snorkelling at Koh Rok and they loved it.